 Metal Additive Manufacturing or 3D Printing, is mainly a welding process featuring rapid solidification of melt pools.
 During solidification and cooling, the parts experience thermal and residual stresses.
 Supports serve two purposes: first, as anchors to restrain the part and keep it from moving due to thermal distortion and second, to enable heat transfer.
 However, after printing, engineers must remove the supports through post processing steps.
 Post processing adds costs and processing delays.
 More importantly, it limits the design freedom of this new manufacturing method.
-VELO3D separates itself from existing powder bed fusion solutions with its unique ability to print low angles and overhangs below 10 degrees, as well as large diameters and inner tubes up to 40mm without the need for supports.
+VELO3D separates itself from existing powder bed fusion solutions with its unique ability to print low angles and overhangs down to 10 degrees, as well as large diameters and inner tubes up to 40mm without the need for supports.
 This not only eliminates the need for post-processing, but it overcomes the “45 degree rule” – a boundary requiring supports at angles less than 45 degrees.
 VELO3D frees designers to build the impossible – unlocking a wealth of designs that can be produced with additive technology.
 See more on our SupportFree page: https://velo3d.com/products-technology/support-free/

 What materials do you support?

 We currently support IN718, Ti6Al4V.
 We have started development on Al357.

 What is the lowest angle of a design that Sapphire can print without supports?